 GET OUT THE VOTE

 Election Day is the culmination of all of your election engagement efforts.
 Ask faculty and administration to let students miss classes, if need be, to vote.
-This is particularly valuable at community colleges, where students often have little time between work and school and may be reluctant to stand in long lines.
+This is particularly valuable at commuter colleges, where students often have little time between work and school and may be reluctant to stand in long lines.

 Combine face-to-face and online technologies, so all your efforts complement each other.

-Work with your campus IT department to send reminder emails, voicemails and texts to every student.
+- Work with your campus IT department to send reminder emails, voicemails, and texts to every student.
 (Text messages have been found to have the strongest impact!)

 - Send at least one message before the absentee ballot request deadlines as a reminder for those who cannot get to their polling places or vote in other states.
 Send follow-up messages leading up to the election, and then a final election-day message to remind all students to vote.